 Due to continuing uncertainty regarding travel and group size restrictions related to the Covid-19 pandemic, we have made the decision to cancel the 2020 annual RMSETAC meeting.

-The meeting program originally planned for 2020 will be postponed to the spring 2021 annual meeting.
+The meeting program originally planned for 2020 will be postponed, hopefully to a meeting in 2021.

-We thank you for your patience and look forward to seeing you all in 2021!
-Look for updates in your email and on the website in early 2021.
+We thank you for your patience and hope to see you all in 2021!
+Look for updates in your email and on the website in Spring 2021.

 [All abstract and registration deadlines will be extended. ]

 TBD (Hopefully 2021!)

 Colorado Department of Public Health and Environment (CDPHE):

 Sign up for an R symposium presentation (deadline TBD)

 Submit an abstract for the regular scientific program (deadline TBD)